Welcome to today's edition of the Rush 24-7 podcast.

 You wait.

-I'm just I'm just gonna go straight for the whole ball of wax.
+I'm just going to go straight for the whole ball of wax.

 Noel in Virginia Beach, Virginia.

-Welcome, sir, to the EIB network on Open Line Friday.
+Welcome, sir, to the EIB Network and Open Line Friday.

-Well, make it as Rush from the Swing State of Virginia.
+Well, Mega Davis Rush from the swing state of Virginia.

-Well, can you uh let's let me ask the question a different way.
+Well, can you let's let me ask the question a different way.

-Does the administration think that African Americans are so stupid they will not see that Obama's pandering to them?
+Does the administration think that African Americans are so stupid they will not see that Obama's pandering to him?

-He gets 93, 95 percent, every Democrat does of a black vote every presidential election.
+He gets 93, 95%, every Democrat does, of a black vote every presidential election.

 This is the question about everything.

-Uh This is the question that we all are at.
+This is the question that we all are asking.

 Not just about Latinos.